WHERE IS THE MONEY GOING?

 These grants will help local and regional agencies conduct adaptation planning in a way to ensure transportation assets are resilient in the face of climate change and extreme weather events.
 SB 1 will provide a total of $20 million over three years for this grant program.

-In December 2107, the California Transportation Commission approved $7 million in grants for 21 projects throughout the state:
+In December 2107, the CTC approved $7 million in grants for 21 projects throughout the state:

 For more information on these local planning grants, visit Caltrans' Transportation Planning Grant Program page.